stefanspringer1/BuildingSwiftOnWindows/README.md

 3. Double click on the name and for `Value data` enter `subst S: mypath` (`mypath` replaced with your path).
 4. Restart Windows.

+**Note:** You might then also have to execute `subst S: mypath` once in the "64 Native Tools Command Prompt for VSXXXX".
+Then close the "64 Native Tools Command Prompt for VSXXXX" first before executing the next check again.
+When opening the "64 Native Tools Command Prompt for VSXXXX" always execute `S:` first to switch the directory.

-Check: Type `S:` in a newly opened "64 Native Tools Command Prompt for VSXXXX".
+**Check:** Type `S:` in a newly opened "64 Native Tools Command Prompt for VSXXXX".
 You should then change to the directory `S:`.

 ## Clone the sources